-- BC1: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - BC2: 1 Coach, (or 1 Coaching Assistant) - BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator - BC4: 1 Coach (or 1 Coaching Assistant) (plus 1 Sport Assistant if Athlete is a foot player) - Pair BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator per Athlete - Pair BC4: 1 Coach (or 1 Coaching Assistant) (plus 1 Sport Assistant if Athlete is a foot player) - Team (BC1/2): 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant

-7.3 Prior to entering the Call Room, each Athlete, each Sport Assistant, each Ramp Operator must show their competitor bib numbers and their accreditation tag.
+- BC1: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - BC2: 1 Coach, (or 1 Coaching Assistant) - BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator - BC4: 1 Coach (or 1 Coaching Assistant) (plus 1 Sport Assistant if Athlete is a foot player) - Pair BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator per Athlete - Pair BC4: 1 Coach (or 1 Coaching Assistant) (plus 1 Sport Assistant if Athlete is a foot player) - Team (BC1/2): 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - 7.3 Prior to entering the Call Room, each Athlete, each Sport Assistant, each Ramp Operator must show their competitor bib numbers and their accreditation tag.
 Coaches (or Coaching Assistants) must show their accreditation.
 The Competitor's number must be clearly visible from the front and may be fixed to the competitor or the wheelchair.
 ROs must wear the bib number that corresponds to the Athlete they are assisting, clearly visible on their back.
 All other SAs must have the bib number on their chest.
 In Team Division, the SA may wear the bib number of any of the BC1 Athletes in that match.
-Failure to comply with this requirement will result in entry being refused to the Call Room.
+Failure to comply with this requirement will result in entry being refused to the Call Room. - 7.4 Registration for all matches is done at the Call Room desk, which is at the entrance to the Call Room.
+A Side that is not present in the Call Room on time will forfeit the match. - 7.4.1 For Individual Division, all Athletes must be registered between thirty (30) and fifteen (15) minutes before the scheduled start time of a match in which they are scheduled to participate. - 7.4.2 For Team and Pair Division, all Athletes must be registered between forty-five (45) and twenty (20) minutes before the scheduled start time of a match in which they are due to participate. - 7.4.3 Each Side (Individual, Team or Pair, including any SA/RO and the Coach/CA) must register together and must bring all their equipment and balls with them.
+Each Side should bring to the Call Room only the items necessary to compete. - 7.5 Once registered and inside the Call Room, Athletes, Coaches/CA and SA/RO may not leave the Call Room.
+Should they do so, they will not be allowed to re-enter and will not take further part in the current match (rule 7.12 is an exception.)
+Any other exceptions will be considered by the Head Referee and/or the Technical Delegate. - 7.6 All Sides must remain in the Call Room in their designated court area immediately after they have registered.
+If an Athlete needs to play back-to-back games, the Coach/CA or Team Manager may, with the TD's permission, register the Athlete for the following game.
+This includes playoff games when the Athlete's progression to the next level does not leave enough time to comply with Call Room time constraints.

-Boccia International Sports Federation Ltd is a Company Limited by Guarantee registered in England and Wales, number 8199521 Registered address: 101 New Cavendish Street, London W1W 6XH, United Kingdom
+Boccia International Sports Federation Ltd is a Company Limited by Guarantee registered in England and Wales, number 8199521 Registered address: 60 Charlotte Street, London W1 T2NU, United Kingdom Page 12 of 34